OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-B/Lab-B03.md

 Go ahead and run it, and two new files, manifest.json and northwind.zip (the app package) should appear in your manifest folder.

-### Exercise 3: Modify the application source code
+### Exercise 3: Update the application source code

 #### Step 1: Add a module with Teams helper functions